-Purpose
+Purpose and Scope

 The NERC Standards Review Forum (NSRF) is a stakeholder group reporting to the Member Representatives Committee (MRC).
 The purpose of the NSRF is to provide a regional stakeholder forum for discussion, collaboration, and research on NERC Standard Authorization Request forms (SARs), standards under development, interpretations, and existing Reliability Standards.
 The NSRF may also provide advice and recommendations to the MRC regarding the development of ERCOT region Regional Reliability Standards and variances.
 The NSRF will provide regular updates to the MRC to assist the MRC in regional industry analyses of standards being developed and balloted by NERC.

-Scope and Procedure

-The NSRF will: (i) review NERC standards under development in North America (and related items), (ii) disseminate standards-related information within the ERCOT region, and (iii) provide the MRC and stakeholders in the ERCOT region with recommendations, suggestions and comments regarding NERC standards activities and ERCOT-region Regional Reliability Standards and variances.
+Additionally, the NSRF serves as a forum for stakeholders to share information regarding compliance with NERC Reliability Standards.
+Topics for discussion may include:

+best compliance practices

+audit experiences

+violations and possible violations of standards

+lessons learned

+industry policies, direction and trends

+current compliance-related events and programs of general interest

+compliance with new or modified NERC Reliability Standards

+the ERCOT Protocols and Guides as they relate to NERC requirements

+Leadership

+NSRF participants shall select a chair and vice chair to serve a calendar-year term.
+The chair shall preside over meetings and consult with the vice chair and the Texas RE Manager, Reliability Standards Program (RSM) to develop meeting agendas.
+The vice chair shall act as chair at NSRF meetings in the absence of the chair.
+In the event of a vacancy of the chair, the vice chair will become chair and the NSRF participants will select a new vice chair; both will serve the remainder of the term.

+The NSRF Chair or a designee will provide an NSRF report at each MRC meeting.
+This report will include an overview of items discussed by NSRF, including NERC standards open for ballot or comment and any voting recommendations or comments issued by NSRF.

+The RSM shall facilitate the work of the NSRF, including:

+tracking NERC Standards and other items under the Forum’s review;

+facilitating Texas RE subject-matter expert (SME) participation in meetings as necessary;

+preparing and publishing meeting announcements and agendas; and

+scheduling and facilitating in-person meetings and conference calls/web-meetings.

+Participation

 Participation in NSRF is voluntary and open to interested entities and individuals in the ERCOT region.
 The NSRF should strive for diverse participation from all sectors and from large and small companies.
+There is no formal voting structure associated with NSRF, which will operate on a voluntary, consensus-based model.

 All positions adopted by NSRF and recommendations made by NSRF are non-binding on any party, and are intended for the benefit of and consideration by any interested party.
 No one is obligated to vote on NERC ballots in accordance with NSRF recommendations or to join in NSRF comments.

+NSRF may designate an NSRF member or observer as the “point of contact” for any standard or other item that it takes up for consideration and possible action by NSRF.
+The point of contact will collect and organize comments, propose action on the item (if desired) and lead NSRF discussion of the item.

+Meetings

-The NSRF will meet as needed, but typically once a month.
+The NSRF will meet as determined by the NSRF Chair, but typically once a month.
+All meeting notices with the agenda will be sent to the Texas RE Standards listserv and posted to the Texas RE website one week prior to the meeting.

-There is no formal voting structure associated with NSRF, which will operate on a voluntary, consensus-based model.

-NSRF participants shall select a Chair and Vice Chair to serve a calendar-year term.
-The Chair shall preside over meetings and consult with the Vice Chair and the Manager, Reliability Standards Program (RSM) to develop meeting agendas.
-The Vice Chair shall act as Chair at NSRF meetings in the absence of the Chair.
-In the event of a vacancy of the Chair, the Vice Chair will become Chair and the NSRF participants will select a new Vice Chair; both will serve the remainder of the term.

-NRWG meetings are open to all stakeholders, including ERCOT staff, the Public Utility Commission of Texas (PUCT) staff, Texas Reliability Entity (Texas RE) staff, and any other appropriate governing agency staff who wish to participate, except during discussions of confidential information in closed session relating to:
+NSRF meetings are open to all stakeholders, including ERCOT staff, the Public Utility Commission of Texas (PUCT) staff, Texas Reliability Entity (Texas RE) staff, and any other appropriate governing agency staff who wish to participate, except during discussions of confidential information in closed session relating to: